bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/introduction.md

 The pricefeed module obtains price data from BandChain through IBC and stores the most recent prices on your Cosmos SDK applications.

-An example of the usage of this module is provided on the [ConsumerChain](https://).
+An example of the usage of this module is provided on the [Oracle Consumer Chain](https://github.com/bandprotocol/oracle-consumer).

 ### Params